 Can you opt out of your umbrella’s pension scheme?

 You can opt out of the scheme by telling your pension provider within one month of your enrolment, and any money you have contributed will be returned.
-Your umbrella will be able to help you do this.
+Your umbrella can help you do this.

-You can still opt out after one month, however you might not get your contributions back.
-You will typically have to wait until you reach retirement age to access any funds you have contributed.
+You can still opt out after one month, but you may not receive a refund of your contributions.
+You typically must wait until retirement age to access any funds you have contributed.

-If you want to opt in again later, simply get in touch with your pension provider.
-Your provider may not permit you to rejoin if you have opted out within the previous 12 months.
+If you want to opt in again later, please contact your pension provider.
+Your provider may not allow you to rejoin if you opted out within the past 12 months.

 Employers will typically re-enrol you into the workplace pension scheme every three years.